Kintyre/ksconf/docs/source/install.rst

    pip install argcomplete

-Enable command line completion for ksconf can be done in two ways.
+Enabling command line completion for ksconf can be done in two ways.
 The easiest option is to enable it for ksconf only.
 (However, it only works for the current user, it can break if the ksconf command is referenced in a non-standard way.)
-The alternate option is to enable global command line completion for all python scripts at once, which is preferable if you use this module with many python tool.
+The alternate option is to enable global command line completion for all python scripts at once, which is preferable if you use *argparse* for many python tools.

 Enable argcomplete for ksconf only: